EhsanRafieeMehr/Meratoos/README.md

 Meratoos follows a few simple principles:

-- **Simplicity first**: No unnecessary abstractions or dependencies
+- **Simplicity first**: Minimal dependencies, with Swiper used only where interaction is required
 - **Clarity over cleverness**: Code should be readable before it is clever
 - **Scalability**: Structure allows easy growth into a larger project